 - Community indicator data: In keeping with RBA, data on community trends is presented for each strategic result area.
 However, the time frames for such data often lag behind First 5 service data by a year or two and thus cannot be directly linked to First 5's efforts of the current report. - First 5 service data: Most grantees provided client-level demographic and service data through a data management system called Persimmony.
 Grantees who did not provide individual-level data reported aggregate-level client and service data on a quarterly basis in the form of performance reports, and for some programs, other types of reporting documents.
-The figure below displays which grantees provided client-level data and which ones provided only aggregate-level data. - Family Information Form (FIF): The FIF is used to collect demographic information, as well as data for specific indicators regarding both caregivers and children.
+Unless otherwise stated, the data reported are from FY 2019-20. - Family Information Form (FIF): The FIF is used to collect demographic information, as well as data for specific indicators regarding both caregivers and children.
 Clients of designated grantees complete the form at intake. - Program-specific outcome data: Some grantees provided outcome data specific to their program to track changes in knowledge, attitudes, behaviors, and health measures, as well as the status of referrals.
 These data come from sources such as surveys and follow-up calls. - In-depth evaluations: In addition to the overall evaluation, in-depth evaluations were conducted in two focus areas: Reducing African American Child Deaths (RAACD) and School Readiness.
 While this comprehensive evaluation report highlights some key findings from these evaluations, separate reports are available that provide greater detail about the results for 2019-20 in these areas.